Greater adjutant: Taxonomy

 The greater adjutant was described in 1785 by the English ornithologist John Latham as the "giant crane" in his book A General Synopsis of Birds.
-Lathan based his own description on that given by Edward Ives in his A Voyage from England to India that was published in 1773.
+Latham based his own description on that given by Edward Ives in his A Voyage from England to India that was published in 1773.
 Ives had shot a specimen near Calcutta.
 In his account Latham also mentioned that he had learned from the traveller Henry Smeathman that a similar species was found in Africa.
 When in 1789 the German naturalist Johann Friedrich Gmelin revised and expanded Carl Linnaeus's Systema Naturae, he included the greater adjutant, coined the binomial name Ardea dubia and cited Latham's work.
 Gmelin did not mention the coloured plate of the bird that Latham included in his 1787 Supplement to the General Synopsis of Birds.
 Latham based his plate on a drawing in the collection of Lady Impey that had been made of a live bird in India.

 There was some confusion as to whether the African marabou stork represented a separate species.
 In 1790 Latham in his Index Ornithologicus repeated his earlier description of the Indian species but gave the location as Africa and coined the binomial name Ardea argala.
 Finally, in 1831 the French naturalist René Lesson described the differences between the two species and coined Circonia crumenisa for the marabou stork.

 The greater adjutant is now placed with the lesser adjutant and the marabou stork in the genus Leptoptilos that was introduced in 1831 by the French naturalist René Lesson.
 The species is monotypic: no subspecies are recognised.

 The marabou stork of Africa looks somewhat similar but their disjunct distribution ranges, differences in bill structure, plumage, and display behaviour support their treatment as separate species.

 Most storks fly with their neck outstretched, but the three Leptoptilos species retract their neck in flight as herons do, possibly due to the heavy bill.
 When walking on the ground, it has a stiff marching gait from which the name "adjutant" is derived.